RickyYCheng/Any-JSON/README.md

 [![Release](https://img.shields.io/badge/Need_help%3F-gray?style=flat&logo=discord)](https://dsc.gg/sohp)

-# Simple run-down:
+# **Introduction:**
 This plugin can serialize absolutely any data type within Godot to raw readable JSON so long as the appropriate type handlers have been implemented.
-You can serialize any custom & built-in classes too, as long as they are listed in `A2J.object_registry`, most common objects are already registered by default, but custom classes & more obscure built-in classes need to be manually registered.
+You can serialize any custom & built-in classes too.

-The original goal of this plugin was to have a way to serialize resources to independent JSON files (from within the editor) that can be stored on the disk with extreme flexibility when it comes to what & how things get converted.
+Any-JSON is very simple to use, no need to specify the type or class of the item you want to convert it is all handled automatically.
+Most common classes should already be supported, but if you run into an object with an unsupported class you can simply add that class to the `A2J.object_registry` & try again.

+After converting your item to an AJSON dictionary, you can use `JSON.stringify` to turn it into a raw text string but you will need to convert it back to a dictionary using `JSON.parse_string` if you want to convert it back to the original item.

 # **Features:**
-## All built-in types handled:
+## All types handled:
 All types listed below can be converted to JSON & back while preserving every detail.
 - Bool
 - Int